LTUC/amman-dotnet-401d2/Curriculum/Class08/facilitator/Resources/Delegates.md

 ### Why Delegates

-Delegates allows us to paramterize our code.
+Delegates allows us to parametrize our code.
 We can pass code, not just ints, or strings, or class types.
-Delegates allow us to pass references to some code since delegatse are essentially references to some code (method)
+Delegates allow us to pass references to some code since delegates are essentially references to some code (method)

 1. Create a new method that returns an `IENumerable<int>` that says GetAllEvenNumbers

-2. once in the method, do a foreach and check if each number is even. do a yield return number
+1. once in the method, do a foreach and check if each number is even. do a yield return number

-3. prove it works.
+1. prove it works.

 ```csharp
 IEnumerable<int> result = GetAllEvenNumbers(new[] {1,3,4,2,7,6,8});